contractautomataproject/ContractAutomataLib/README.md

 declaration of states and transitions of each automaton.
 The XML representation of FMCA (`*.mxe`) is used by the GUI for saving and loading FMCA.
 This file descriptor also stores information related to the graphical visualization of the FMCA.
-The module also contains the Partial Order Generation from a `*.prod` file, computed when the product files are loaded, and it contains the utilities for converting a description of FMCA into one of the available formats.
+The module also contains, under the class `Product.java`, the Partial Order Generation from a `*.prod` file, computed when the product files are loaded, and it contains the utilities for converting a description of FMCA into one of the available formats.

-**Core** The core module of FMCAT is composed of, among the others, the class `FMCA.java`, extending `CA.java` and implementing the algorithm for synthesising a safe orchestration of services for a given product.
+**Core** The core module of FMCAT is composed of, among the others, the class `MSCA.java` implementing the algorithm for synthesising a safe orchestration of services for a given product.
-This class uses two others: `FMCAUtils.java` is a stand-alone class offering functionalities for composing automata, for computing the union of FMCA (used for synthesising the orchestration of a family) and other utilities.
+This class offers functionalities for composing automata, for computing the union of `MSCA` (used for synthesising the orchestration of a family) and other utilities.
 The class `Family.java` uses another class `Product.java` for memorising the various products composing a given product line.
 It contains the methods for computing the valid products of a family, for